CLOVIS-AI/Prepared/README.md

 ## Project structure

 - `suite`: Utilities to declare tests and describe how they should run
-- `framework`: Default configuration of all modules for ease of use
 - `runners`: Compatibility layer for test runners
 - `compat`: Compatibility layer for other libraries